sinfo/nextjs-sinfo-webapp/README.md

 ### `app`

-Stores all code related to the pages of the webapp, organized by folders.
+Stores all code related to the pages of the webapp, organized by directories.

-Each directory in the "app" directory is mapped automatically to a route by Next.js (given that it contains a page.js file).
-For example, "app/contact/page.js" maps to the route with path "/contact".
+Each directory in the "app" directory is mapped automatically to a route by Next.js (given that it contains a page.ts or route.ts file).
+For example, "app/contact/page.ts" maps to the route with path "/contact".

-The "app/(root)/page.js" maps to the route with path "/".
+The "app/(root)/page.ts" maps to the route with path "/".

 More on Next.js routing [here](https://nextjs.org/docs/app/building-your-application/routing).